 Andalusian Spanish in TV Shows and Movies

-This change has allowed for a broader and more accurate representation of Spain’s linguistic diversity.
-Let’s take a look at five productions where at least one character brings the Andalusian touch to the screen.
+Here are five productions where at least one character brings an Andalusian touch to the screen.

 This series is available on Netflix.